30 Hour Advanced Family Mediation Training

 Online 30 Hour Advanced Family Mediation Training

-All resident or in-person classes that were scheduled have been cancelled due to the Covid-19 outbreak.
-However, the need for qualified advanced family mediators has not gone away.
-With that being said, if you are still interested in becoming a mediator, please consider taking our online Zoom 30 Hour Advanced Family Mediation Training.
-You will receive the same qualifying training at a fraction of the cost.
+The need for qualified advanced family mediators has not gone away.
+Courts across the country are in great need of qualified & ethical mediator’s.
+With that being said, if you are interested in becoming a mediator, please consider taking our online Zoom 30 Hour Advanced Family Mediation Training.
+You will receive the same qualifying training as in-person class but at a fraction of the cost.
 All you need is Wi-Fi and a device that can conduct Zoom video-conferencing (PC, Mac, Smart Phone, iPad’s etc.).

 Become a certified mediator and start working in the field now.

-The cost of the course is $550.00 per student.
+The cost of the course is $550.00 plus tax per student.
+Students are ONLY required to make a $100.00 down payment to enroll and you can pay off the balance to receive the certificate.
 Reduced price is available with proper discount code or verification of first responder/veteran status.

 Please contact us for Upcoming Training Dates for 30 Hour Advanced Family Mediation Training